IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/05-functions.md

 ```
 {: .output}

 Documentation is interpreted as Markdown, so you can use indentation and code fences to delimit code examples from text.
-Technically, any object can be associated with any other as metadata; Markdown happens to be the default, but one can construct other string macros and pass them to the @doc macro just as well.
+Technically, any object can be associated with any other as metadata.
+Markdown happens to be the default, but one can construct other string macros and pass them to the @doc macro as well.

 Here is a more complex example, still using Markdown:
 ```matlab